Skip to content

 • Example: 00:00:01,000 --> 00:00:04,000

-• Subtitle Content: The subtitle text can contain one or more lines to be displayed on the video.
-SRT does not support formatting text, such as color or font size.
-These must be defined by player settings or additional style files.
+• Subtitle Content: The subtitle text can contain one or more lines and is displayed on the video.
+SRT does not support formatted text, such as colors or font sizes.
+These must be defined through player settings or external style files.

 SRT Format Limitations

-• No Text Formatting: Cannot directly set colors, fonts, etc.; style adjustments require player settings or other tools.
+• No Text Formatting Support: Cannot directly set colors, fonts, etc. Styling requires player or other tools for adjustment.

 VTT Subtitle Format

-WebVTT (Web Video Text Tracks) is a subtitle format for HTML5 video elements, specifically designed for online videos.
-It is more powerful than SRT, supporting attributes like styles, annotations, multiple languages, and position information.
-The subtitle file extension is .vtt.
-However, it cannot be directly embedded in videos; it must be referenced in the <video> element of an HTML file.
+WebVTT (Web Video Text Tracks) is a subtitle format designed for HTML5 video elements, specifically for web videos.
+It is more powerful than the SRT format, supporting attributes such as styles, annotations, multiple languages, and position information.
+The subtitle file format extension is .vtt.
+However, it cannot be directly embedded in the video; it must be referenced in the <video> tag in HTML.

 VTT Format Structure

-VTT files are similar to SRT but with more features.
-A VTT file starts with WEBVTT followed by one blank line, and it uses a . (dot) symbol instead of , (comma) to separate seconds and milliseconds.
+VTT files are similar to SRT files but with more features.
+A VTT file starts with WEBVTT followed by a blank line and uses a . period instead of a , comma to separate seconds and milliseconds.

 VTT Example